ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 If we look closely, we skipped the middle element by simply not defining any variable in its place.

 ## 2. Using starter values
 There are times when we don't know if an index position will be there (*in the structure we're working on*).
-In those cases, it's useful to have some kind of fallback value; otherwise, JavaScript will return `undefined`, which may lead to unexpected behavior and hard-to-debug errors, if we don't handle these occurrences carefully.
+In those cases, it's useful to have some kind of fallback value; otherwise, JavaScript will return `undefined`, which may lead to unexpected behavior and hard-to-debug errors if we don't handle these occurrences carefully.

 Destructuring lets us set predefined values for a given variable.
-For example, we might not know that the array inside the object we're trying to access contains only 3 values:
+For example, we might not know that the array inside the object we're trying to access contains only three values:

 ##### **Code**
 ```JavaScript